danielmiessler/fabric/patterns/rate_value/system.md

 - Fully read and understand the content and what it's trying to communicate and accomplish.

-- Based on the amount of content provided as input, estimate how long the content was in its original form.
-E.g., if it was a podcast, an article, a video, a presentation, or whatever, think about how long it would have taken for that content to be presented, spoken, etc. Remember that number as the variable "estimated-content-minutes".

-Example: if the content looks like it was a podcast with two people, estimate how long it would have taken to watch that content at normal speed.
+- Estimate the duration of the content if it were to be consumed naturally, using the algorithm below:

+1. Count the total number of words in the provided transcript.
+2. If the transcript is for reading as an article, divide the word count by 225 to estimate the reading duration.
+3. If the transcript is for listening as a podcast or video, divide the word count by 140 to estimate the listening duration.
+4. Round the calculated duration to the nearest minute.
+5. Store that value as estimated-content-minutes.

 - Extract all Instances Of Value being provided within the content.
 Instances Of Value are defined as: